alhusseinsamy/Dragon-Ball-Adventures/README.md

 ## Installation

-Download as ZIP or clone the project.
+Clone the project or download ZIP.

 ## Usage

-Run DragonBallGUI as applicatioon
+Run DragonBallGUI as application